Pon-Ragul/Real-time-chat-application/README.md

 Contributions are welcome!
 To contribute:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch
 5. Open a Pull Request

 ---